Higurashi-kagome/Higurashi-kagome/README.md

 ### Hi there 👋

+- 🧱 My major is the Civil Engineering and I'm currently working in this field.
-- 🌱 I'm currently teaching myself programming.
+- 🌱 I wanna be a programmer actually so I'm teaching myself programming these days.
 - 💬 Ask me about any questions of my projects.
 - 📫 How to reach me: higurashi-kagome@qq.com